-- Director, Psychological Intervention & Research Program on Mood Spectrum Disorders
+- Director of Psychological Intervention & Research Program on Mood Spectrum Disorders

-- Co-Director, The UTHealth Brain Collection for Research in Psychiatric Disorders
+- Co-Director of The UTHealth Brain Collection for Research in Psychiatric Disorders

 Thomas D. Meyer, PhD, is a clinician and researcher specializing in bipolar disorders who works towards improving the quality of life for individuals experiencing mood disorders and their loved ones through research, training, and practice.
 He also works to improve identification of bipolar disorders (e.g., Hypomania Checklist-32) as well as identifying the factors and processes involved in the development and maintenance of depression and mania.